karanamrahul/astar_turtlebot/README.md

 ```

 After entering all these values in the terminal, the A-star algorithm finds the optimum path between the entered start node and goal node.
+Please close the matplotlib figure in order for the publisher to publish.
+(Don't forget to close the figure).
 Then the "dvx, dvy, dw" values, which are the velocities in x-direction and y-direction and angular velocity along z-axis are published on the ROS Topic of the Turtlebot to move it from one point to another point.

 ### A-star Turtlebot 3 Output
 <p align="center">